-MySQL XOR Operator – Command prompt
+MySQL XOR Operator Command prompt

 SELECT 1 XOR 1; SELECT 1 XOR 0; SELECT 0 XOR 0; SELECT 1 XOR NULL; SELECT 1 XOR 1 XOR 1 XOR 0; SELECT 0 XOR NULL;

-MySQL XOR Operator Example
+Logical XOR Operator Example

-In MySQL, XOR Operator is used to test multiple conditions in WHERE Clause.
-If either one of the conditions is TRUE then it will display the records.
+The XOR Operator test multiple conditions in WHERE Clause.
+If either one of the conditions in the WHERE Clause is TRUE, then the SELECT Statement displays the records.